Appendix D — SQL primer

 code using the pipe operator (|>

-), it’s easy to see that the order of presentattion is one of the big differences with the dplyr
+), it’s easy to see that the order of presentation is one of the big differences between SQL and dplyr

-While we first need to set up the table on which to operate, once we’ve done so we can see that the FROM
+we first needed to set up the table on which to operate, once we’ve done so we can see that SQL’s FROM

 is implicit in the |>